 Items that must be listed using our catalog

 To help buyers find the product they want, items in certain categories must be listed using our product catalog.
-See a list of current categories, as well as those that will be added in the future.

 If you don't follow this policy, your item won't qualify for the value box, which highlights the best deal from a Top Rated Seller at the top of product pages.
 Your listing will also be flagged and reviewed for possible catalog matches.
 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including restrictions of your buying and selling privileges and suspension of your account.